y-miyazaki/terraform-aws-base/README.md

 }
 ```

-- Run Terraform
+- Running Terraform
-  Execute with the terraform command.
-Do terraform apply after terraform init.
+  Run the terraform command: terraform init followed by terraform apply.
-  Perhaps terraform apply will fail, but it may fail due to issues such as conflict, so try again and it will succeed.
+  You may find that terraform apply fails due to conflicts or other problems, so run it again and it will succeed.

 ```sh
 bash-5.1# terraform init